Convergence of Multi-Scale Reinforcement Q-Learning Algorithms for Mean Field Game and Control Problems: Mean Field Control

 \subsection{Mean Field Control Formulation}

-In the context of Asymptotic MFC introduced in \cite[Section 2.2]{Andrea20}, we can consider modified Q-function and population distribution.
-For an admissible policy $\pi$, we define the MKV-dynamics $p(x'|x,a,\mu^\pi)$ so that $\mu^\pi$ is the limiting distribution of the associated process $(X_n^\pi)$.
-We define the policy $\tilde{\pi}$ by
+In the context of Asymptotic MFC introduced in \cite[Section 2.2]{Andrea20}, we can consider modified Q-functions and population distributions.
+For an admissible policy $\pi$, we define the McKean--Vlasov-dynamics, MKV-dynamics for short, by $p(x'|x,a,\mu^\pi)$ so that $\mu^\pi$ is the limiting distribution of the associated process $(X_n^\pi)$.
+We define the policy $\tilde{\pi}^{(x,a)}$ by

-Note that the policy $\tilde{\pi}$ depends on $(x,a)$.
-Then the modified Q-function is given by
+Note that the policy $\tilde{\pi}^{(x,a)}$ depends on $(x,a)$ although most of the time we will omit this explicit dependence in the notation.
+Then, the modified Q-function is given by

-where for a given $(x,a)$, $\mu^{\tilde{\pi}}$ is the limiting distribution of $X^{\tilde{\pi}}_n$, and where the expectation is along the Markovian dynamics
+where, for a given $(x,a)$, $\mu^{\tilde{\pi}}$ is the limiting distribution of $X^{\tilde{\pi}}_n$, and where the expectation is along the Markovian dynamics

 The optimal Q-function is defined as: